peurKe/auto_ZONA_translator/README.md

 # auto_ZONA_translator

-Script for translating all Ukrainian or Russian texts of the Steam games '**Z.O.N.A Origin**' and '**Z.O.N.A Project X**' by **AGaming+** and enjoy Ukrainian or Russian voices while having all the texts in your native language!
+Project for translating all Ukrainian or Russian texts of the Steam games '**Z.O.N.A Origin**' and '**Z.O.N.A Project X**' by **AGaming+** and enjoy Ukrainian or Russian voices while having all the texts in your native language!

 <!-- TOC -->
 - [Discord](#Discord)